How Editing Makes Books Better

 Copy editing is an integral part of the creative process.
 All authors need to have a budget to pay for the best services available to them.

+I hope you have seen why editing makes books better.
 Your book needs to be edited before you release it to the public.
 No, I am not talking about just proofreading for typographical errors.
 I am talking about the kind of editing that helps writers offer their readers a higher quality book.
 That includes paying for both competent, professional Developmental and Copy-editing services.

 ⯀ You do not want unqualified “beta readers” to shape your writing.
 You want advice only from experienced professionals whom you trust.